-This year, my wife and I have decided we’re doing “Christmas in July”.
+In 2014, my wife and I decided to start doing “Christmas in July”.

 One thing that makes any Christmas in July celebration the spectacle it properly deserves to be is food.
-I’m leaning towards buying a turkey breast and throwing it on a perfectly heated charcoal grill while stuffing cooks inside.
-In addition, I’m sure there will be pie and homemade ice cream.
+We bought a turkey breast and threw it on a perfectly heated charcoal grill while stuffing cooked inside.
+There was dessert worthy of Christmas morning!

 Whether it’s birthdays, anniversaries, holidays, or “just because”, most celebrations just aren’t celebrations without a table adorned with food.